tekknolagi/tekknolagi.github.com/_posts/2023-07-01-typed-python.md

 because of subclasses.
 This means that there is a lot of code to be executed if `x` and `y` could be any subclasses of `int`.

+You don't need to understand or really even read the big blob below.
+You just need to say "ooh" and "aah" and "wow, so many if-statements."

 ```python
 _MISSING = object()